dcwangmit01/vagrant-devenv/README.md

 Creates a Vagrant machine running on OSX, with the following auto-installed and configured.

+* Docker Tools: docker, docker-compose
+* Kubernetes Tools: kubectl, minikube, helm, kops
+* Cloud tools: Terraform
 * Amazon AWS Cloud Tools: awscli, ecs-cli
-* Rackspace Cloud Tools: rack, nova, supernova, superglance
 * Google Cloud Tools: gcloud
-* Docker Tools: docker, docker-compose
-* Kubernetes Tools: kubectl
+* Vmware Tools: govc
+* Languages: golang, nodejs
+* Programming tools: hub, direnv, virtualenv, jinja2, yq, gitslave, emacs
 * Network Tools: nmap, traceroute, whois
-* Languages: golang
+* Golang Tools: glide, protocol buffers

+For your dotfiles and dotdirectories in `~/`, it creates files or directories in /vagrant/custom, and then symbolically links from `~/`.
+This ensures that your configuration files are persisted on the host, between rebuilding of vagrant machines.

 # Preparing your box for Vagrant